-City : Career Climbing Centre : How to Change your Career
+City : Career Climbing Centre : Moving on to a New Job

 Work on your skills

-If you need a further qualificaiton to boost your career prospects then have a look at our Learning Bank to see what options are available to you.
+If you need a further qualification to boost your career prospects then have a look at our Learning Bank to see what options are available to you.

-Volunteering can be related to work or not, but could well give you the chance to demonstrate new skills and to network with new people.
-It also shows that you are willing to work hard and are not just motivated by money.
-(If you are interested in seeing what kind of volunteer opportunities are available, then head over to the Volunteering Mall on our website for more information).
+If you are interested in seeing what kind of volunteer opportunities are available, then head over to the Volunteering Mall on our website for more information.

 It is vital that you update your CV when you apply for any new positions.